MicrosoftDocs/win32/desktop-src/SecCNG/cng-property-identifiers.md

 This can be set on any key handle that has the CFB chaining mode set.
 By default, this property is set to 1 for 8-bit CFB.
 Setting it to the block size in bytes causes full-block CFB to be used.
+For XTS keys it is used to set the size, in bytes, of the XTS Data Unit (commonly 512 or 4096).

 </dt> </dl> </dd> <dt>